Islam in Palestine: Early Islamization

 Jerusalem is Islam's third holiest city after Mecca and Medina in Saudi Arabia.
-Although the Qur'an does not clarify from where exactly Muhammad ascended to Heaven, the Haram al Sharif (Temple Mount) of Jerusalem is believed by Muslims to be the location.
+Although the Qur'an does not clarify from where exactly Muhammad ascended to Heaven, the Al-Aqsa (Temple Mount) of Jerusalem is believed by Muslims to be the location.
 According to the tradition, during a single night around the year 621 CE, the Islamic prophet Muhammad was carried by his mythological steed "al-Burāq" from Mecca to the Temple Mount in Jerusalem.
 According to the tradition, from there he ascended to heaven where he spoke with Allah.
 This widely accepted Islamic belief is a source of the religious and spiritual importance of the Dome of the Rock and the adjacent al-Aqsa Mosque.

 According to the historian James Parkes, during the first century after the Muslim conquest (640–740), the caliph and governors of Syria and the Holy Land ruled entirely over Christian and Jewish subjects.
 He further states that apart from the Bedouin in the earliest days, the only Arabs west of the Jordan were the garrisons.

 Bishop Arculf, whose account of his pilgrimage to the Holy Land in the 7th century, De Locis Sanctis, written down by the monk Adamnan, described reasonably pleasant living conditions of Christians in Palestine in the first period of Muslim rule.
 The caliphs of Damascus (661–750) were tolerant princes who were on generally good terms with their Christian subjects.
-Many Christians (e.g. St. John Damascene) held important offices at their court.
+Many Christians (e.g., St. John Damascene) held important offices at their court.
 The Abbasid caliphs at Baghdad (753–1242), as long as they ruled Syria, were also tolerant of the Christians.
 Harun Abu-Ja-'afar, (786–809) sent the keys of the Holy Sepulchre to Charlemagne, who built a hospice for Latin pilgrims near the shrine.